eda-ricercatore/research-contests/2019/ispd/physical-design-for-hardware-security.md

 ##	Problem 2

-IC design teams use digital locking to mitigate against reverse engineering and
+IC design teams use logic locking to mitigate against reverse engineering and
 	overproduction of ICs.
 In addition, lock-and-key mechanisms can protect against scan-based side-channel attacks carried out during manufacturing test and in-field test.